Skip to main content

 PLA0442U: This FebriDx Proprietary Laboratory Assessment (PLA) code is published on the Clinical Lab Fee Schedule, effective January 1, 2025.

-Do not read results after 1 hour or before ten minutes.
+Do not read results before 10 minutes or after 1 hour.
 Reading results before the blood has cleared the Result Window or without blood in the Blood Clearance Window may lead to erroneous test results.

 FebriDx has a 98.7 NPV to rule out bacterial infection.
 Refer to the instructions for use (PM-127) for the complete performance data.